oktadev/okta-blog/_source/_posts/2020-11-30-rider-csharp-visual-studio-alternative.md

 In this tutorial, we went through some of the features of Rider.
 While Rider doesn't have all the features that Visual Studio has including [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/), it does offer  faster build times, built-in quick fixes and refactorings, and better git integration, among other benefits.

 Give Rider a try, get the [full source code of the project from GitHub](https://github.com/oktadeveloper/RiderDemo), and let us know what you think in the comments below.
-For more ASP.NET Core and Okta articles check out these posts:

 ## Learn More About .NET and Okta